Yosemite is that magical place in California where dramatic mountains, granite peaks, and alpine mountain lakes all exist within the same wilderness.

 - Leggings.
 It cooled down towards the evening so I changed into a pair of leggings for sleeping at night.

 - Warm Jacket.
 I always pack a long thermal top and a jacket for overnight trips to the mountains.

 - Hiking socks.
 You’ll want to wear a good pair of hiking socks that won’t rub blisters on your feet and won’t make your feet sweat.
 I personally like the Darn Tough merino wool socks.
 Make sure to bring a couple of pairs in case your feet get wet.

 - A hiking hat & polarized sunglasses to help with the sun during the day.

 - Beanie & gloves if the temperatures at night drop to near freezing.

 - Mineral sunscreen.
 It’s easy to get sunburned while hiking in the mountains, even on shaded trails like this one.
-For outdoors trips, I use the Thinksport mineral sunscreen that is ocean-friendly and free of toxic ingredients.
+For outdoor trips, I use the Thinksport mineral sunscreen which is ocean-friendly and free of toxic ingredients.

 - Mosquito repellant.
 This trail has a lot of bugs and mosquitos so a mosquito repellant is a must.
 I got a small travel-size repellant that is perfect for backpacking trips.

 - Wipes to clean off dust and dirt at the end of the day but don’t worry – hot showers are available in Yosemite Valley at the end of the hike.